karkipy/diwo/README.md

 - stack : add commands so that you can run it at once
 - pop: run save commands , show is a param to show the log
+- listen: waits to have an internet connectiona and performs pop , param to pass is as of pop

 Restart the terminal